Find which allergy eye drops you should use with contact lenses and where to buy them.

-Similasan Allergy Eye Relief is a homeopathic-based product that offers soothing relief from itchiness and red eye.
-It has a sting-free formula and won't discolor your contact lenses BUT you must get an eye health-check with your eye doctor before using these drops.
+Similisan Allergy Eye Relief is a homeopathic-based product that offers soothing relief from itchiness and red eye.
+Recommended for kids, but can be used by big kids too, it has a sting-free formula and won't discolor your contact lenses BUT you must get an eye health-check with your eye doctor before using these drops.

 Some opticians will let you put them in without removing contact lenses; others will say you need to take them out first - it all depends on how sensitive your eyes are and the contact lens solution you currently use.

-Opcon A Eye Allergy relief, made by Bausch and Lomb, eases mild symptoms of itchiness and red eyes but only temporarily.
+Opcon A Eye Allergy relief - $9.99 made by Bausch and Lomb, eases mild symptoms of itchiness and red eyes but only temporarily.
 It contains an antihistamine to soften the effects of pink eye and is available without a prescription, but should only be used a maximum 4 times per day.

 These allergy eye drops unfortunately cannot be used while wearing your contact lenses so remember to take them out first.
 They can be used by adults and kids of six years and above.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.